autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/languages/cpp.md

 #### Rationale

-- It is consistent with ROS2 libraries.
+- It is consistent with ROS 2 core packages.

 #### Exception